PauseAI/pauseai-website/src/posts/psychology-of-x-risk.md

 Scope insensitivity is the human tendency to underestimate the impact of large numbers.
 We do not care 10x as much about 1000 people dying as we do about 100 people dying.
-Existential risk is about the death of all 8 billion people on earth (not counting their descendants).
+Existential risk means the death of all 8 billion people on Earth (not counting their descendants).

 Even if there is a 1% chance of this happening, it is still a very big deal.
 Rationally, we should consider this 1% chance of 8 billion deaths just as important as the certain death of 80 million people.